RiledUpCrow/Flier/docs/Effects.md

   boolean: false
 ```

 All are self-explanatory except for range.
-It has a special syntax (`>(10)`), where the first character is "less than" or "greater than" and next is a number in parentheses.
+It has a special syntax (`<(10)`), where the first character is "less than" or "greater than" and next is a number in parentheses.
 It will match all numbers smaller or greater than specified number.
 You can combine these two types with a coma, just like in the example, or specify a single bound.

 ## Effect settings

 * `type` (**required**) is the type of the effect
 * `event_type` (**required**) is the type of the event which will fire this effect
-* `matchers` is a list of matchers which the event must match in order to fire the effect
+* `matchers` (**optional**) is a list of matchers which the event must match in order to fire the effect

 ## Effect types

 ### Sound effect

-All sound effects play a sound, but to a different targets.
+All sound effects play a sound, but to different targets.
 These settings are available in all of them:

 * `sound` (**required**) is the type of [the sound](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html).
 * `volume` (**default: 1**) is the volume of the sound.